 What Does the P0404 Code Mean?

 Normally, this code indicates that the parameters aren’t in line with where they should be with the EGR valve.
-For example, if the valve should be fully open but it only opens partially, this code would be set.
+For example, if the valve should be fully open but it only opens partially, this code will be set.

 P0404 Trouble Code Symptoms